thruthesky/question-builder/README.md

 #QuestionBuilder

-    Question Builder is an app that lets you manage/control(Add, Update, Remove) questions for quiz app, every changes you made are saved in the database.
+    Question Builder is an app that lets you manage/control(Add, Update, Remove) questions, every changes you made are saved in the database.

 #Xmodule and Xapi